-The PBOC published the Circular of PBOC on the Protection of Personal Financial Information by Banking Financial Institutions (the IFI Circular) on 1 May 2011.
-The PBOC Shanghai branch further issued the Circular on Issues Relating to the Protection of Personal Financial Information by Banking Financial Institutions (the Shanghai Circular) on 18 May 2011.
+The PBOC published the Circular of PBOC on the Protection of Personal Financial Information by Banking Financial Institutions (the IFI Circular) which took effect on 1 May 2011.
+The PBOC Shanghai branch further issued the Circular on Issues Relating to the Protection of Personal Financial Information by Banking Financial Institutions (the Shanghai Circular) on 12 May 2011.
 The protections under the IFI Circular and the Shanghai Circular are administrative law in nature and, therefore, cannot be waived by bank clients by consent.

 Prohibition on cross-border transfer of IFI